The Strange Affair of Uncle Harry: Reception

 In his 1945 New York Times review, critic Bosley Crowther described the film as "a drab and monotonous succession of routine episodes" with a "script [that] is pictorially cut-and-dried."
 Crowther also noted that "Siodmak's direction is curiously slow and stiff" and that "George Sanders is badly miscast as the murderous Milquetoast, giving neither an illusion of timidity nor the menace of ugly temperament."
+In The Nation in 1945, critic James Agee stated, "It may be unforgivably decadent of me, but I cannot get much excited about incest ...
+I am, however, definitely excited by watching characters in conflict with themselves and with others; by the beauty, intelligence, and ability of Geraldine Fitzgerald ...
+I imagine the two people most to be thanked for so intelligently casting, specifying, and bringing to life this generally superior movie are the producer, Joan Harrison, and the director, Robert Siodmak.
+Nobody is to be thanked for the asinine ending."

 In later years, reviewers spoke more in favour of the film.
 Glenn Erickson rated it as a "perfect little picture of its kind, with impressive performances and an intriguing theme", and Geoff Andrew (Time Out) saw an "impressive psychological study in various forms of obsession" with a "superb and unusually touching" performance by Sanders.